lussierc/africa_db/writing/statusUpdate.md

 - Presentation and Report.

 ##### Assigned Group Member Tasks
+In order to ensure that work is spread out properly between group members, we have assigned each group member tasks.
+Despite this, we will still try to work as a team, with each group member taking the lead on their assigned task and others supporting as necessary.

+###### Christian
+###### Robert
+###### Jordan

 ###### Please add screen shots in your progress report as relevant.
 The code to add graphics is the following: